tonysamperi/ts-luxon/CONTRIBUTING.md

-# Contributing to Luxon
+# Contributing to TSLuxon

 ## General guidelines

 Patches are welcome.
-Luxon is at this point just a baby and it could use lots of help.
-But before you dive in...Luxon is one of those tightly-scoped libraries where the default answer to "should this library do X?" is likely "no". **So ask first!** It might save you some time and energy.
+TSLuxon is at this point just a baby and it could use lots of help.

+But before you dive in...TSLuxon is one of those tightly-scoped libraries where the default answer to "should this library do X?" is likely "no". **So ask first!** It might save you some time and energy.

 Here are some vague notes on Luxon's design philosophy: